-Regardless of whether your student has declared his/her major or is still exploring options, sophomore year is a key time for academics and advising.
+Regardless of whether your student has declared a major or is still exploring options, sophomore year is a key time for academics and advising.

 And yet, there may be times they experience frustrations and challenges along the way.
 However, unlike freshmen, sophomores may be less inclined to ask for assistance.

-Your student's academic advisor can help him/her define an area of academic study as well as assist with related sophomore issues, including concerns that arise from:
+An academic advisor can help your student define an area of academic study as well as assist with related sophomore issues, including concerns that arise from:

-- Second-guessing the choice of a declared major/minor.
+- Second-guessing the choice of a declared major and minor

-- Questioning the adequacy of his/her academic capabilities and skills as coursework becomes more challenging.
+- Questioning his or her academic capabilities as coursework becomes more challenging

-- Questioning the relevance of coursework outside his/her major.
+- Questioning the relevance of coursework outside his or her major

-- Trying to schedule academic courses as well as experiential learning opportunities (e.g., study abroad, internship, independent study).
+- Trying to schedule academic courses as well as experiential learning opportunities, such as study abroad, internships and more

-- Wondering if he/she will be able to get a job or get into graduate school.
+- Wondering if he or she will be able to get a job or get into graduate school

-Perhaps it isn't surprising to learn that research shows there is a correlation between a sophomore's grade point average and having both a commitment to an academic major as well as opportunities for productive faculty interaction.
+Perhaps it isn't surprising to learn that research shows there is a correlation between a sophomore's grade point average and having both a commitment to an academic major and engaging in productive faculty interaction.

 At BW, students are asked to commit to an academic major by the end of their sophomore year.
 This focus enables students to direct their coursework, experiential learning activities and co-curricular involvement to areas that will enable them to build their resumes, establish meaningful contacts and acquire relevant insights and competencies over the next few years.

-Your student's academic advisor is a faculty member in the discipline declared by your student as his/her major.
-A faculty advisor helps a student select classes, suggests experiential learning opportunities and reviews his/her Graduation Plan.
-In addition, the advisor discusses internships, employment and graduate school options.
+Your student's academic advisor is a faculty member in the discipline declared by your student as a major.
+A faculty advisor helps a student select classes, suggests experiential learning opportunities and reviews his or her Graduation Plan.
+In addition, the advisor discusses internships and employment and graduate school options.

 For many students, an academic advisor also can be a mentor, a reference for employment or graduate school, as well as someone who offers a listening ear during times of need.

-In addition to his/her academic advisor, your student can benefit from knowing other faculty members both within and outside his/her major.
+In addition to your student's academic advisor, he or she can benefit from knowing other faculty members both within and outside of the major.
 These individuals can help guide and mentor your student.
-Students can get to know faculty members better by participating in Undergraduate Research and Creative Studies, internships and co-curricular activities, as well as meeting with them during office hours.

 Focus on Studying